 The above results are not surprising.
 Based on our random test we did during 2017 we found a large number of product manuals that were unhelpful.
 Some of which were never used by our sample group of people.

 The top-line problems

 If we dig a bit deeper into the data, it becomes more and more clear that the broader issues with product manuals do not come from the lack of need.
 Instead, it is driven by the continuous lack of clear and easily accessible information and value-added benefits.

 It's evident that the product manual lacks effectiveness.
-What we have learned is that consumers tend not to utilise them before start using the purchased product.
-Moreover, it is also evident in the presented data above that consumers are not willing to go through the hassle of reading the manual as the way information or knowledge is handed-over is not packaged and presented accordingly to their needs.
+What we have learned is that consumers tend not to utilize them before start using the purchased product.
+Moreover, it is also evident in the presented data above that consumers are not willing to go through the hassle of reading the manual as the way information or knowledge is handed over is not packaged and presented accordingly to their needs.

 Enough with yammering for this time.
 We have tons of data to support the above results further.
 As we go through our analysis, we will keep on sharing.
-For now, it's more clear than ever that it's wise to start thinking about new was of onboarding and introducing your product to your customers as the status-quo product manual might very well fall short.
+For now, it's more clear than ever that it's wise to start thinking about new ways of onboarding and introducing your product to your customers as the status-quo product manual might very well fall short

 Learn how to collect valuable insights on your customers to sell even more.

 A warranty program: key for loyalty, insight, and competitive edge.